FeynCalc 10.2 and FeynHelpers 2: Multiloop calculations streamlined: News from FeynCalc

 Apart from the above-mentioned special functions, all other routines supporting parallelization will activate the multi-threaded mode only if \texttt{FCParallelize} is set to \texttt{True}.
 Naively, one might think that it would have been more practical to enable parallelization everywhere by default.
 However, if done without any precautions this might cause problems, as parallelizable functions may call other parallelizable functions and since every parallelization involves distributing tasks to parallel kernels, we must avoid the situation of trying to parallelize something that already runs on a subkernel.
 Since parallel evaluation is a rather new concept in using \textsc{FeynCalc} for calculations, we might adjust the default behavior in the future after receiving more user feedback on this matter.

-In the current implementation most parallelizable functions expect a list of expressions (\eg Feynman diagrams for \texttt{SUNSimplify} or \texttt{DiracSimplify}) that they evaluate on parallel kernels.
+In the current implementation most parallelizable functions expect a list of expressions (\eg Feynman diagrams for \texttt{Contract}, \texttt{SUNSimplify} or \texttt{DiracSimplify}) that they evaluate on parallel kernels.
 For multiloop-related functions such as \texttt{FCLoopFindTopologyMappings}, \texttt{FCLoopFindIntegralMappings} or \texttt{FCFeynmanPrepare} such input could be a list of integrals or topologies.
 Multi-threaded evaluation of a single expression (\eg trace or integral) is more challenging, because not every algorithm can be easily modified to be parallelizable\footnote{Algorithms that process large lists using \texttt{Map} or \texttt{Table} are good candidates for effortless parallel evaluation.
 Calculational steps that involve the whole expression (\eg when using \texttt{Expand} or \texttt{Factor}) are difficult to parallelize without redesigning the whole code logic.}.
-As of now, only \texttt{Collect2} supports such parallel evaluation mode, under the condition that the user does not introduce any abbreviations (\ie the option \texttt{IsolateNames} is set to \texttt{False}).
+As of now, only \texttt{Collect2} supports such parallel evaluation mode.

-While the parallelization is currently enabled only for a small subset of \textsc{FeynCalc} functions, we plan to add this feature to more functions in the upcoming versions of the package.
+While the parallelization is currently enabled only for a limited subset of \textsc{FeynCalc} functions, we plan to add this feature to more functions in the upcoming versions of the package.
+Nevertheless, many of the examples shipped with \textsc{FeynCalc} have already been updated to make use of parallel kernels, which involves not only loop but also tree-level calculations.
 Last but not least, in Table \ref{tab:benchmarks} we present several benchmarks corroborating that parallel evaluation does help to speed up \textsc{FeynCalc} calculations on multi-core CPUs.
+Of course, in practice the results will vary depending on the current calculation and its bottlenecks.